or

 (message: Buffer, local: AddressInfo, remote: RemoteInfo, fromSelf: boolean) |

-A UDP message was received. fromSelf indicates whether the message originated from this instance. |
+A UDP message was received and passed all inbound filters. fromSelf indicates whether the message originated from this instance. |

 close |